hotel occupancy rates

 5. Dynamic Pricing Is The Key

-No matter what kind of hotel you have, you must adjust to the change in market conditions as per the demands for better revenue management and increased occupancy.
+You must adjust to the change in market conditions as per the demands for better revenue management and increased occupancy.

 Through constant hotel pricing monitoring, you can set flexible pricing based on the market demand which allows the hotel to maintain occupancy rates even in the off seasons as well as also with the opportunity to increase revenue generated per room when the demands get high.